intuit/simple_deploy/README.md

 [![Build Status](https://secure.travis-ci.org/intuit/simple_deploy.png)](http://travis-ci.org/intuit/simple_deploy)

-!!!
-Simple Deploy is in maintenance mode.
-We will continue to provide support for bug fix requests, however new features will not be added !!!
+**Simple Deploy is in maintenance mode.
+We will continue to provide support for bug fix requests, however new features will not be added.**

 It has been a good run, but it has now come to an end.
 When Simple Deploy was started, the [AWS CLI](http://aws.amazon.com/cli/) had minimal Cloud Formation support; that